dnv-opensource/axtreme/docs/source/usecase_offshorewind.md

 ![long_term_response_dist](img/usecase_offshorewind/long_term_response_distribution.png)

+The following details the environment samples and simulator.

 ### Environment Samples:
 The environment represents the factors that effect the wind turbine, and these are used as inputs to the simulator.
 Typically these are weather conditions such as wind and wave information.
 The environment distribution then represents how likely it is that a condition will be experience by the wind turbine.

 The environment distribution reports "long-term" conditions.
 This means it represents the average conditions (e.g wind speed) over an hour.
 This is different to the instantaneous conditions, which are called "short-term" conditions.
+Short-term conditions are typically (stochastically) generated within the simulator from the long term conditions.
+This one of the factors causing stochastic output in the simulator.

 ### Wind Turbine Simulator $f:X -> Y$
 This stochastic function predicts the response caused by a given environment condition.